arraytools/RinDocker/Readme.md

 # To Do:

-* Change the owner of the output from away root
-* Make the script independent of the Docker image
+* Make the R script independent of the Docker image
 * Integrate packrat https://rstudio.github.io/packrat/

 # References: